The Isle of Man Best Friend: The Manx Cat

 With Viking ancestry and a history predating Christ, the legendary Isle of Man, which lies between Ireland and Scotland in the Irish Sea, is overly influenced by pagan rituals and legends.

-Like the myths surrounding the tailless Manx cat, a breed first discovered on the Isle of Man several hundred years ago.
+One of these is the myths surrounding the tailless Manx cat, a breed first discovered on the Isle of Man several hundred years ago.

 Some locals will have you believe that Noah caused the breed to be tailless by closing the Ark’s door as the Manx was entering, severing its tail.